7 free ways to Practice Volleyball In The Off-Season

 Weekly captains practices in the off-season can look like:

-• Monday practice, 1:00pm-3:00pm (with net and volleyball’s)
+• Monday practice: 1:00pm-3:00pm (with net and volleyball’s)

-• Wednesday workout, 9:00am-11:00am (weights, floor workout, etc)
+• Wednesday workout: 9:00am-11:00am (weights, floor workout, etc)

 If you are a new player be on the lookout for your schools volleyball program to have an interest meeting where hopeful players can sign up to receive emails about off-season practices like the ones I listed above.

-Captains practices (or off-season practices in your schools gym) should be your main resource for free training.
-Be sure to be in touch with your school’s captains, athletic director, or coach in order to get more information on off-season captains practices!
+Be sure to be in touch with your school’s captains, athletic director, or the program’s head coach in order to get more information on off-season captains practices!

-2) Outdoor/beach volleyball
+6) Outdoor/beach volleyball

 Some beaches have free volleyball nets included, making a fun and free way for players to get a great workout in the off-season.
 It’s important to note that beach volleyball is different than indoor, so just be prepared to make some adjustments as you go from playing indoor, to outdoor, etc in the off-season.